 Over the next few years, the Jersey herd expanded to 12 cows, and in 2014, Emily and Claire doubled their herd with the purchase of 12 Guernsey cows.
 They now rent a farm with a pasture, and all of the cows are now living happily at 387 S Malta Road

 .
 The herd is increasing with the purchase of new cows and the addition of offspring from the Jersey/Guernsey herd.
 During the school year, Adrian and an employee do the milking during the week, and the girls help on the weekends.
-Claire attends Rochelle Township High School and Emily graduated from Kansas State University in 2016 with a degree in Food Science.
+Claire graduated from Rochelle Township High School in 2018 and Emily graduated from Kansas State University in 2016 with a degree in Food Science.

 Though the milk itself is not certified organic, the cows are fed oats and hay from our certified organic farm.
 Their meals are also supplemented with organic minerals and the cows have access to 6 acres of grassy pasture.